 “I’d love to see similar cricket, see the people of England get right behind the series, and the people back in Australia to be glued to their television sets.
 Any competitive series like that is great for the game.”

-England won the first Test by 169 runs, with more than a day to spare, at Cardiff on Saturday to go 1-0 up in the five-match series heading into Thursday’s second Test at Lord’s.
+England won the first Test by 169 piste, with more than a day to spare, at Cardiff on Saturday to go 1-0 up in the five-match series heading into Thursday’s second Test at Lord’s.
 Anderson said England and New Zealand had shared drinks, regardless of results, following both matches in their drawn 1-1 Test series in England earlier this season.

 England captain Alastair Cook invited Australia counterpart Michael Clarke and his side into the home dressing room after England’s emphatic fourth-day win but was rebuffed Australia refused to share a drink with England after their thrashing in the first Ashes Test.

 James Anderson confirmed that Michael Clarke rejected an invitation by Alastair Cook for the tourists to join the hosts for a beer following their 169-run defeat inside four days at Cardiff.
 Shane Watson must stop bowling like he’s running on eggshells and be prepared to go down swinging with the bat, says Allan Border.